 The Missouri Baptist Convention has published a new resource called The Last Apologist: A Commentary on Jude for Defenders of the Christian Faith.
 The 275-page book is available in print and Kindle editions on Amazon, and in print from the MBC.
 But we also want to make each of the 16 chapters available online.
-This post features the last portion of Chapter 5: I Found it Necessary: Going from Good to Better in Defense of the Faith.
+This post features the last portion of Chapter 10: Woe to Them!
+Cain, Balaam, and Korah.

 Previously: The Rebellion of Korah

 Woe to them!
 For they have traveled in the way of Cain, have abandoned themselves to the error of Balaam for profit, and have perished in Korah’s rebellion.
 (Jude 11 HCSB)

 False teachers in the 21stcentury have much in common with Cain, Balaam, and Korah.
 They redefine God’s work of salvation, peddle prophecy for profits, and exalt themselves above the authorities Christ has ordained for His church.
 While many examples could be cited, let’s consider proponents of today’s Word of Faith movement – a vast and varied brand of apostate Christianity that shamelessly follows in the footsteps of ancient Israel’s unholy triumvirate.